-Imagine that you drive 1,000 website visits every month, generating 100 leads per month on your website (a 10% conversion rate — typical for Carrot websites) and that you close 1 in 25 leads.
-That means you’re doing about 4 deals per month, at, let’s assume, $10,000 profit per deal.
+Imagine you drive 1,000 website visits every month, generating 100 leads per month on your website (a 10% conversion rate — typical for Carrot websites), and you close 1 in 25 leads.
+That means you’re doing about 4 deals per month at, let’s assume, $10,000 profit per deal.

 Boom — you add a glowing testimonial to your website and increase your conversion rate by 34%, from 10% to 13.4%.

-Now, you’re going to get a little more than 130 leads per month with the same amount of traffic (1,000 website visits).
-And since you close 1 in 15 to 25 leads, you’ll now be doing a little more than 5 deals every month with the exact same amount of website traffic.
+Now, you will get more than 130 leads per month with the same amount of traffic (1,000 website visits).
+And since you close 1 in 15 to 25 leads, you’ll now do more than 5 deals monthly with the same amount of website traffic.

 And the same goes for real estate agents.
-You can increase your conversion rate and monthly income by adding awesome real estate testimonials to your website.
+You can increase your conversion rate and monthly income by adding excellent real estate testimonials to your website.

 Of course, I’m not promising that you’ll get exactly those results.
-I’m just trying to illustrate how powerful a small boost in your website’s conversion rate can be on your business revenue (at Carrot, we provide high converting websites out-of-the-box for our members)… and that testimonials can help you achieve that small, powerful boost.
+I’m just trying to illustrate how powerful a slight boost in your website’s conversion rate can be on your business revenue (at Carrot, we provide high-converting websites out-of-the-box for our members)… and that testimonials can help you achieve that slight, powerful boost.